 The first of these Young Eagles Rallies was produced with EAA Chapter 124 based in Santa Rosa and The Lake County Chamber of Commerce.
 This Young Eagles Rally took place on Saturday, September 23, 2020 beginning at 9am at the LASAR hangar at Lampson Field.

 Scheduled activities included a free ground school covering the basics of flying and an overview of the career opportunities in aviation in addition to free flights from Lampson Field.

 The event was organized to help build awareness of the exceptionally bright career opportunities in aviation for young people.
 It had broad community support.
 You can download a pdf file of the event program at:

 or view it as a flip book at

 The Lake County Record Bee be ran an article about the event entitled

 Assistance in identifying scholarships and other resources that can fund all or part of a young person's flight training and education.

 The number of scholarships now available to help young people learn to fly and the amount of money being provided for that purpose is truly amazing.

 The Aircraft Owners and Pilots Association alone awarded 80 $10,000 scholarships to young people to obtain flight training for obtaining a private pilot certificate.
 This is only one of AOPA's scholarship programs, and there are many other scholarship opportunities.
 For additional details about AOPA scholarships, please visit: scholarship opportunities please AOPA Scholarships.

 There are many scholarship opportunities for flight training in addition to the AOPA Scholarships.
-For information about these additional scholarship opportunities please contact the club.
+For information about these additional scholarship opportunities please visit aviation scholarship opportunities.